deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18977/index.md

 ![](charts/charts_7_0.png "🔼 Figure 5: Motion (de-)emphasizing.
 Different weights of 'jump' (↑ or ↓) in 'a man jumps.'")

-> 🔼 The chart visualizes the impact of modifying the weight of the word 'jump' on the height of jumps in generated motion sequences.
+> 🔼 The chart visualizes how manipulating the weight of the word 'jump' in the prompt affects the height and frequency of jumps in the generated motion.
 > <details>
 > <summary>read the caption</summary>
 > Figure 5: Motion (de-)emphasizing.
 Different weights of 'jump' (↑ or ↓) in 'a man jumps.'